DETAILED ACTION

 As per claim 1, Miller et al. teaches one or more non-transitory computer-readable media comprising instructions which, when executed by one or more hardware processors (see: paragraph [0033] where there is a processor), cause performance of operations comprising:

---determining that an individual is currently experiencing an occurrence of a first medical event based on information provided to an electronic medical record store by a medical device, (see: 1610 and 1620 of FIG. 16 where there is a determination that a person is experiencing an event based on information provided by a wearable using an input device (which has access to a medical record store of information from the wearable)) wherein the first medical event is a medical emergency and wherein the information is collected from the individual by the medical device while the medical device is connected to the individual; (see: paragraph [0103] where the event is an emergency and the information being collected is being collected as the person is wearing the device)
+--based on the information received by the electronic medical record store, determining that the individual is currently experiencing a first medical event, (see: 1610 and 1620 of FIG. 16 where there is a determination that a person is experiencing an event based on information provided by a wearable using an input device (which has access to a medical record store of information from the wearable)) wherein the first medical event is a medical emergency and wherein the information is collected from the individual by the medical device while the medical device is connected to the individual; (see: paragraph [0103] where the event is an emergency and the information being collected is being collected as the person is wearing the device) and

---in response to determining the occurrence of the first medical event for the individual and during the occurrence of the first medical event:
+--in response to determining the first medical event for the individual and during the first medical event:

 --predict a second event (see: paragraph [0052] where there is prediction of a second event based on the first.
 In other words, there is a prediction of a second event in response to determining the occurrence of the first medical event and it can be during the first occurrence of the event).